-Although sedation can be seen in horses administered >500 g of MgSO4 as a cathartic via stomach tube, low level Mg supplements are unlikely to influence behavior, and larger amounts would be unpalatable in the feed or even dangerous if administered as repeated dosages via nasogastric tube ( see Hypermagnesemia in Animals Hypermagnesemia in Animals Hypermagnesemia (plasma magnesium [Mg] concentration >2 mg/dL [1.1 mmol/L]) is a rare condition reported only in monogastric animals.
-Horses show signs of sweating and muscle weakness... read more ).
-Recommended doses of 3-–10 g are unlikely to have a clinical benefit.
-However, low-level supplementation is considered relatively safe even if not efficacious, because excess Mg will be readily excreted by the kidneys in animals with normal renal function.
+Although sedation can occur in horses administered >500 g of Mg sulfate (MgSO4) as a cathartic via stomach tube, low-level Mg supplements are unlikely to influence behavior, and larger amounts would likely be unpalatable in the feed or even dangerous if administered as repeated dosages via nasogastric tube ( see Hypermagnesemia in Animals Hypermagnesemia in Animals Hypermagnesemia (plasma magnesium [Mg] concentration >2 mg/dL [1.1 mmol/L]) is a rare condition reported only in monogastric animals.
+Horses show clinical signs of sweating and muscle weakness... read more ).
+Recommended doses of 3–10 g are unlikely to have a meaningful clinical benefit.
+Low-level supplementation is considered relatively safe, even if not efficacious, because excess Mg will be readily excreted by the kidneys in animals with normal renal function.
 However, excessive longterm supplementation of Mg may increase the risk of enterolith formation.
 Recently, a dosage of 15–30 mg/kg body weight of Mg aspartate-hydrochloride given for 7 days was shown to increase serum tMg and could be used for short-term supplementation.

-The maintenance Mg requirement for horses has been estimated at 13 mg/kg body wt/day and can be provided by a diet containing 0.16% Mg (1,600 ppm of feed) or by adding Mg oxide at 31 mg/kg/day, Mg carbonate (MgCO3) at 64 mg/kg/day, or MgSO4 at 93 mg/kg/day.
+The maintenance Mg requirement for horses has been estimated at 13 mg/kg body weight/day and can be provided by a diet containing 0.16% Mg (1,600 ppm of feed) or by adding Mg oxide at 31 mg/kg/day, Mg carbonate (MgCO3) at 64 mg/kg/day, or MgSO4 at 93 mg/kg/day.
 This may be important when formulating oral replacement fluids for inappetent horses.
-For a 500-kg horse, this would equate to Mg oxide at ~16 g/day, MgCO3 at 32 g/d, or MgSO4 at 47 g/day.
+For a 500-kg horse, this would equate to Mg oxide at ~16 g/day, MgCO3 at 32 g/day, or MgSO4 at 47 g/day.
 Growing, lactating, and exercising animals may require double these amounts.
 Horses that are obtaining adequate feed by grazing, with hay or grain, are unlikely to be Mg deficient.
 Horses are able to absorb 30%–60% of the Mg provided in their feed, which is higher than the absorption rate in ruminants.